 Over a career span, MPH graduates can earn significantly more than public health professionals with a bachelor’s degree.
 Furthermore, the ability to move into leadership roles enhances not just financial rewards but also professional influence in shaping the health of entire communities.

-Advancing with SIU Carbondale’s Online MPH
+Advancing With SIU Carbondale’s Online MPH

 For those seeking to maximize both career impact and earning potential, the SIU Carbondale online MPH program provides a flexible and affordable pathway.
 The program prepares graduates for leadership in a wide range of settings and roles.